Macabely/macabely.github.io/src/content/posts/NextPath.md

 The function is immune; there is no way we can do anything malicious using that parameter.
 But the thing is, when you think about it, there is literally nothing useful on the app except that parameter, it's the only one that exist, so it has to be something related to it.

 Since the core attack has to be related to that parameter, the first thing i thought of is **parameter pollution**.
-One way to do this is either to duplicate the parameter and add one in the body of the request and one in the URL, OR duplicate the parameter and add both to the URL.
+One way to do this is either to duplicate the parameter and add one in the body of the request and one in the URL, OR duplicate the parameter and add both in the URL.

 The first one didn't work for me (gave me the `no such file` error), but the second one gave me something interesting.